SeQuenC-Consortium/SeQuenC-UseCases/README.md

 This project contains different use cases for the SeQuenC-platform.
 The main purpose is to show how the different components used in the SeQuenC-project interact with the unification-layer.
+Every Use-case is identified with a name, the purpose or a location and the year of creation.

 More tools used for the use-cases are the following: